September 11, 2017

 My morning walk through Takayama was definitely more peaceful than my previous walk during the evening last night.
 There wasn’t as many people around so you could actually see the buildings of the Old Town a little better.
 A mile or so of walking later and I was at the morning market.

-There was all sorts of little things to try!
+There were all sorts of little things to try!
 My first stop was to a little old lady in a windowsill selling little rice-ball thingies on a stick for 80 Yen (~$0.60).
 I bought one, took a bite and oh my god this little thing is awesome.
-It was like a squishy rice dough with a smokey, savory, salty glaze.
+It was like a squishy rice dough with a smoky, savory, salty glaze.
 So simple, so delicious.